Ferratauris/hugo/content/en/linux/lpic-1/2-installing-linux.md

 ### The first thing I need you to understand is that Linux is Linux.
 Everything that works for one will most likely work for all of them.

 A Distro is just Linux with a few handy programs installed.
 You are free to mix and match You don't need to have Kali Linux to be able to do penetration testing.
 You only need to install the programs on the Distro of your choice.
-Everything in Linux is cusomisable
+Everything in Linux is customisable

-Please also take note that the biggest difference between Distro families are the way software is installed.
-Apt does not work on Arch and Zypper will not work in Ubuntu.
+Please also take note that the biggest difference between Distro families is the way software is installed.
+Apt does not work on Arch and Zypper will not work on Ubuntu.
 This is the only major difference between Distro families

 ### Ubuntu